SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 "Do you think she likes me back?"
 Rainbow asked as she felt her face turning red.

-"I don't know if you could tell from how close you was walking to her, but she had a blush to match your own right now," Applejack answered.
+"I'm surprised you couldn't see from how close you was walking to her, she had a blush to match the one you got right there," Applejack answered.

 Rainbow's blush intensified.

-"I think she might like you back," Applejack finished.
+"I think she *might* like you back," Applejack finished.

 In a softer voice, Rainbow said, "I sure hope you're right."